• Bread Machine

 This bread machine cinnamon bread recipe creates a tasty cinnamon “quick bread” stuffed with chocolate chips.
 Cinnamon bread is great as a breakfast treat, holiday snack (esp. with some confectioners sugar on top), easy dessert, etc. It is perfect for your favorite cinnamon lover!

 The recipe on this page creates a sweet & moist cinnamon “quick bread” (similar to banana bread) and NOT a sandwich bread.
-Our cinnamon bread uses baking powder/baking soda to rise (versus yeast which is used to create sandwich-type breads).
+My cinnamon bread uses baking powder/baking soda to rise (versus yeast which is used to create sandwich-type breads).
 The use of baking powder/soda results in a sweet muffin-like “quick bread” or cake.
-Moreover, this bread machine cinnamon bread is produced much faster than yeast-based breads.
+Moreover, because it uses baking soda & powder, this bread machine cinnamon bread is produced faster than yeast-based breads.

-FYI – If you are looking for a cinnamon-based sandwich-type bread recipe (that uses yeast and not baking powder/soda), you should visit our Bread Machine Cinnamon Raisin Bread page.
+FYI – If you are looking for a cinnamon-based sandwich-type bread recipe (that uses yeast and not baking powder/soda), you should visit my Bread Machine Cinnamon Raisin Bread page.

 Key Ingredients – Ground Cinnamon & Mini Chocolate Chips

 Since this cinnamon bread recipe is made with a bread machine, it is simple & easy to make.
-It should take you only 5-10 minutes to prepare and then you let the bread machine do the rest of the work.
-You will also find a printable and “pin-able” recipe at the bottom of this page.
+This recipe takes me about 5-10 minutes to prepare and then the bread machines the hard work (e.g. mixing & baking).
+FYI – You will find a printable and “pin-able” recipe at the bottom of this page.

 Ingredients